 This is another great option if you have kids, pets, or senior relatives living with you.
 Hand-held showerheads are easy to use and make bath time quick and easy.
 They reduce strain on your neck, back, and shoulders when trying to bathe kids or pets — and even help make it easier to clean and rinse the tub itself.
 Plus, they’re a great option for older adults and grandparents who have trouble standing in the shower or issues with mobility.

 5. Easy-clean surfaces.

 Whether it’s finger painting or playing in the sandbox outside, kids are messy.
 If you have pets, you’re dealing with mud, hair, and pet dander as well.
 That’s why easy-to-clean surfaces and countertops in your bathroom are so important.
 If you’re like the parents on our team, you’d much rather spend time outdoors enjoying our gorgeous Wisconsin seasons or playing with the kids than constantly cleaning the bathroom or worrying about stains and scratches.
 The materials used in your bathroom can make all the difference when it comes to cleaning and maintenance.
 For example, marble countertops or tiled showers look great but they can require extra maintenance and be susceptible to scratching or chips.
-At Watters, we work with Bath Planet and use the highest quality, durable acrylic that is easy to clean and maintain.
+At Watters, we use the highest quality, durable acrylic wall systems that are easy to clean and maintain.
 Easy to clean also means you’ll cut down on mold and mildew build-up that can make your family sick.

 If you’re ready to make your bathroom more appealing and functional for the whole family, give us a call.
 We’d love to help you and your family get the beautiful, functional bathroom you deserve.